Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 ### Impeded Weapons

-When making a melee attack roll with a weapon underwater, a creature that lacks a Swim Speed has :d20-disadv: **Disadvantage** on the attack roll unless the weapon deals Piercing damage.
+When making a melee attack roll with a weapon underwater, a creature that lacks a Swim Speed has **:d20-disadv: Disadvantage**{ .d20 } on the attack roll unless the weapon deals Piercing damage.

-A ranged attack roll with a weapon underwater automatically misses a target beyond the weapon's normal range, and the attack roll has :d20-disadv: **Disadvantage** against a target within normal range.
+A ranged attack roll with a weapon underwater automatically misses a target beyond the weapon's normal range, and the attack roll has **:d20-disadv: Disadvantage**{ .d20 } against a target within normal range.

 ### Fire Resistance